 Once a system is completed and energized, and after ICC approval of the system's application for a REC Contract (or Product Order), the Approved Vendor will complete Part II of the application.
 Part II consists of uploading information verifying completion of the project and confirming that the specifications have not changed from the Part I application.
 If the final system size is larger than the proposed system size such that it would cause the system to change from the up-to-10 kW category to the over-10 kW category, the payment terms will be adjusted from the full payment on energization to 20% payment on energization and the balance paid over the next four years; the reverse is also true.
-Additionally, for any increase in system size based on the block open at the time the system is energized.
+Additionally, for any increase in system size at the Part II stage, the price per REC will be changed to the applicable REC price for the final system size based on the block open at the time the system is energized.
 A system that is developed at a size smaller than the original application will not be eligible for additional price adders.